MuhammadSamir451/Cancer-detection-using-Histopathological-Image/README.md

 ---

+## 🏗️ VGG16 Test
+I also experimented with VGG16, and the performance difference was only about 2–3% better compared to my custom CNN.
+While VGG16 is more powerful, this showed that even a relatively simple CNN can achieve strong results in medical imaging tasks.

 ## 🧠 What is CNN?
 A **Convolutional Neural Network (CNN)** is a type of deep learning model designed for analyzing visual data (images).
 It works by: